HenrikJoreteg/human-javascript/ch03 - code for humans.md

 }
 ```

 Frankly, I think the first example looks better, visually.
-In fact I sometimes use the first when working on a library that isn't meant to be a team project.
+In fact, I sometimes use the first when working on a library that isn't meant to be a team project.
 However, if I'm working on an app that other people will be working on with me, I will write it the second way, because it's more explicit and requires less of the other developers who may not be familiar with the syntax in the first example.

 ## Cleverness is a double edged sword